Dappstr/Professional_CPP_Book_Practice/6th Edition/NOTES.md

 Any constructor that completes without an exception will cause the corresponding destructor to be run.

 ***Do not throw exceptions from destructors.***

+## Chapter 15

+Operator overloads should always, if possible, be defined as member functions rather than global functions.